On average, a corrugated metal roof can last between 40-70 years. Asphalt shingles, for comparison, are good for around 15-30 years.

 With a wide variety of thicknesses, shapes and profiles available, no two metal roof panels are the same.
 Before you begin, review drawings and designs closely and work with the manufacturer to understand how the size and shape of a metal panel can impact measurements.
 Then “measure twice, cut once” to attain panels that mold to roof contours and provide a weathertight fit.

 Be sure to take advantage of the tools your vendor offers to help make accurate specification decisions during purchasing.
-For example, Corrugated Metal Inc.’s revolutionary new configurator tool enables you to choose from a vast range of product materials, finishes, and specifications to visually customize and view the exact products and quantities you need before ordering to help make the process seamless and reduce error.
+For example, Corrugated Metal Inc.’s revolutionary new configurator tool enables you to choose from a vast range of corrugated metal roofing and siding products, materials, finishes, and specifications to visually customize and view the exact products and quantities you need before ordering to help make the process seamless and reduce error.

 Ignoring Proper Instructions